ibabushkin/astrein/README.md

   -h        --help         Show this help.
   -v        --verbose      If passed, more (some) output for non-matches is generated.
 ```

-At the moment, only a handful of query types are supported by the Haskell
-backend:

-* `:Type` queries for type `Type`.
-* `.name` queries for a toplevel binding `name`.
-* `,Class` queries for a typeclass `name`.
-* `;Class;Type` queries for a `Class` instance of type `Type`.

-An additional combinator ` - ` is provided, to search for ranges, so
-`:Type1 - :Type2` will query for the inclusive range between the first and the
-second type's definition.

-Check out `astrein --help` and `astrein haskell --help` for information on the
-command line tools' usage itself.

 # TODO
 See [issues](https://github.com/ibabushkin/astrein/issues).